microsoft/waf-adoption-strategy-sample/README.md

 | DevOps (CI/CD) pipelines                                                        | to cover any remaining gaps not covered by automation                                                    |

-### Application quality Classification and level of WAF recommendation compliance
+### System Quality Level Classification and WAF compliance level

-Different applications require varying levels of quality.
-The Microsoft WAF frameworks recommend classifying applications and mapping best practices to each application class.
+Different services require varying levels of quality.
+The Microsoft WAF frameworks recommend classifying systems and mapping best practices to each application class.
 Not all recommendations are applicable to every application class.
 For example, application classes could include: Mission Critical, Business Critical, and Supporting.
 A Mission Critical application might require all recommendations to be applied, while a Supporting application may only need a smaller subset.
 Therefore, it is important to apply WAF adoption solutions with application classification in mind to avoid creating unrealistic quality expectations for less critical applications.

-Please see following articles for more detailed information about Application quality or criticality classification:
+Please see following articles for more detailed information about system quality classification:
 - [Azure Well Architected Framework - Assign a criticality rating to each flow](https://learn.microsoft.com/azure/well-architected/reliability/identify-flows#assign-a-criticality-rating-to-each-flow)
 - [Azure Cloud Adoption Framework - Criticality scale](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/manage/considerations/criticality#criticality-scale)